 CLEARANCE!
 Natures Garden includes color suggestions for each of our fragrances in the description area of each fragrance.
 Note: The picture that is shown above are wax tarts made using our color blocks.

 Candle coloring blocks.
 One block is enough color to deeply dye 15 pounds of wax.
-Each block is between 1/2 ounce and 1 ounce each.
+Each color block weighs approximately 1/2 oz.
 For use in candles only.
 NEVER use these color blocks in cosmetic products!

 Color blocks are dye dispersed in a wax medium.

 Color blocks do not produce as vibrant colors as our liquid candle dye or powdered candle dye.

 Color blocks may produce specks of color on the bottom of your candles.
 Make sure your color blocks are fully melted before pouring your candle wax.

 Using too much color in your candles may clog your wick, create more smoking, may reduce the melt pool of your candle, and may inhibit scent throw.

 Blue- A primary color, you cannot mix this one.

 Yellow- A primary color, you cannot mix this one.